 fry on both sides till they turn golden brown and crisp.

-Continue to fry the vada, turning over as needed.
+Continue to fry the vada, turning it over as needed.

 - Drain excess oil and transfer them over kitchen paper on a plate.